platt-sam/shakespeare-alt-endings/README.md

 `pip3 install -r requirements-linux.txt` (Linux)

-5. From inside the `shakespeare-alternate-endings` folder, follow the usage guide below to run the project.
+5. From inside the `shakespeare-alt-endings` folder, follow the usage guide below to run the project.
 Please understand that it may take up to a few minutes to run this program depending on your CPU specifications.

 ## Usage